 ' Sing for joy, O heavens, and exult, O earth; break forth, O mountains, into singing!
 For the Lord has comforted his people and will have compassion on his afflicted.'
 Isaiah 49:13

 God has endured the ultimate grief.
-God sent His own son, the image of Himself, to earth to heal and guide His people and then ultimately to die a horrendous death on our behalf.
-God has seen and felt the grief of ultimate loss, and all for our own sake.
+God sent His own Son, the image of Himself, to earth to heal and guide His people and then ultimately to die a horrendous death on our behalf.
+God has seen and felt the grief of ultimate loss, and all for our own sakes.
 Through His loss we have all gained forgiveness, comfort, and pure love.
 Even when we suffer, God will lift us up and console us.
 Let God take control of your grief.
 Let Him be at your side and fill you with a ridiculous peace and love.
 Let Him teach you of His goodness through your heartache.
 God is strong enough to help you through your grief when you are at the end of your strength.

 'Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.
 For as we share abundantly in Christ's sufferings, so through Christ we share abundantly in comfort too.
 If we are afflicted, it is for your comfort and salvation; and if we are comforted, it is for your comfort, which you experience when you patiently endure the same sufferings that we suffer.
 Our hope for you is unshaken, for we know that as you share in our sufferings, you will also share in our comfort. ' 2 Corinthians 1:3-7

 God shows up in many ways.
-Sometimes God heals us on earth and we are given more time here, and sometimes the healing and peace comes after this life.
+Sometimes God heals us on earth and we are given more time here, and sometimes the healing and peace waits until after this life.
 All the time, though, God is in control, God comforts, God heals, God loves.
 Let us give God control, and let us be a comforter to those who grieve as God comforts us.